 Right: this carving from Jaén Cathedral shows an oriental or Moorish philosopher and an occidental knight with a stone that fell from Heaven.

-reveal a knowledge of events in the Levant, as might have been told by returning crusaders.
-Indeed, Wolfram claims to have taken his
+knowledge of events in the Levant, as might have been told by returning crusaders.
+Indeed, Wolfram claims to have taken his subject

 story that do not appear in his primary source, Chrétien's unfinished poem.